Solar, nuclear, climate progress possible on Obama India visit

 India is offering to set up an insurance pool to indemnify global nuclear suppliers against liability in the case of a nuclear accident.

-GE-Hitachi, an alliance between the U.S. and Japanese firms, Toshiba’s (6502.T) Westinghouse Electric Company and France’s Areva AREVA.PA have received a green light to build two reactors each.
+GE-Hitachi, an alliance between the U.S. and Japanese firms, Toshiba’s Westinghouse Electric Company and France’s Areva AREVA.PA have received a green light to build two reactors each.
 They have yet to begin construction several years later, according to India’s Department of Atomic Energy.
+(Reporting by Arshad Mohammed; Editing by Douglas Busvine and Raissa Kasolowsky)